-1.3.5 Target 5: Reduce risk of water related disasters
+Target 5: Reduce risk of water related disasters

-Risks identified range from the localized effects of flooding to extreme climate events, and may result in severe environmental, social or economic disruption, with consequences on ecosystems, economic growth, services and livelihoods.
-According with the requirements of Directive 2007/60/EC on the assessment and management of flood risks, for proper flood risk management plans is a real need to improve the existing data for hazard and vulnerability.
+The identified risks cover the whole spectrum - from localized floods to the extreme climate events, with severe environmental, social or economic disruption, with consequences on ecosystems, economic growth, services and livelihoods.

+In order to meet the Directive 2007/60/EC on the assessment and management of flood risks requirements and to have proper flood risk management plans in Romania, it is a real need to improve the existing data for hazard and vulnerability.

 For risk management the priority is that economic, social and environmental risks from water related events are identified and managed.
-With the climate change impacts often appearances, the flash flood threats had increased.
-Further studies for climate change impacts assessment over flood behavior, needs to be done in order to find proper measures for risk reduction.
-Main objective of National Flood Risk Management Strategy is to protect people at list for medium scenario (flood with probability of 1%) tacking into account also climate change impacts.
-Existing flood defense infrastructures (reservoirs, polders, dikes, etc) assure only partially this aims (less than 30%).
-In this respect, Romania need to implement both type of measures: structural and nonstructural measures.
-The catalogue of measures addressing flooding covers measures grouped in five categories of actions: prevention, protection, awareness, preparedness, and recovery.
-An important issue is the improvement of flash flood and flood forecast, related with early warning systems.
-The proportion of at-risk communities with effective people-centred early warning systems for water-related disasters is an indicator for reduction of fatalities number.
+With increasing frequency of the climate change events, one of the threats which had increased is the flash flood.

+Further studies regarding impacts assessment of climate change on flood behaviour needs to be done in order to find proper measures for risk reduction.

+The main objective of National Flood Risk Management Strategy is to assure protection of the people at least for the medium flood scenario (flood with probability of 1%) taking into account also climate change impact.
+Existing flood defence infrastructures (reservoirs, polders, dikes, etc) assures only partially this aim (less than 30%).

+In this respect, Romania needs to implement both types of measures - structural and non-structural ones.
+The measures addressing flooding can be grouped into five categories: prevention, protection, awareness, preparedness and recovery.

+An important issue is the improvement of flash flood and flood forecast, in order to implement an efficient early warning system.
+The proportion of communities at risk with effective people centred early warning systems for water-related disasters is an indicator for successful implementation of risk reduction measures.